Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Point process modelling

 The random locations of a point process take their values in some space $\cS$.
-Usually, $\cS$ corresponds to a real life physical space: we have that $\cS$ is a bounded subset of $\R^d$ with $d=1,2$ or $3$.
+Usually, $\cS$ corresponds to a real-life physical space: we have that $\cS$ is a bounded subset of $\R^d$ with $d=1,2$ or $3$.
 Whenever $d>1$, the locations exhibit no natural ordering.
 In this sense, it is usual to describe a point process $X$ as a random countable subset of $\cS$ \citep{moller2003statistical}.

-In this work, we shall only deal with finite point processes (FPP): point processes that have a finite number of locations with probability one.
+We will concentrate on \textit{finite} point processes (FPP) that have a finite number of locations with probability one.
 Therefore, we can assume that $X$ is a random finite subset of $\cS$ taking its values in $ \cN_{\text{f}}(\cS)= \bran{S \subset \cS: N(S) < \infty}, $ where we use $N(S)$ to denote the cardinality of a set $S$.